mecc-monash/rbc/sensing_tutorial.md

 H   |  L  | Clear (no filter) |
 H   |  H  | Green             |

-Now with the hardware side, we can connect our sensor into the Arduino.
-The following diagram provides a guide of how the sensor should be connected in.
+Now, on the hardware side, we can connect our sensor into the Arduino.
+The following diagram provides a guide of how the sensor should be connected up:

 <p align="center">
     <img height="400" src="./images/clr_circuit.png">